mirosimo/spring-examples/user-role/USER-ROLE.md

 # Description
 In this example are created entities **User** and **Role**.
 Relationship is M : N. Connection entity between theese two is **UserRole**
-It contains composite primary key consist of User and Role.
+It contains composite primary key consisted of User and Role.
 And than following extra fields:
 + boolean **active** 		- Is role for user Active or Not
 + Date **dateAdded**  		- Date when was role assigned to user
 + int **whoAssignRole** 	- Who was assigned the role to user